-The same survey also shows that the absence of music in a business can produce negative affects.
+The same survey also shows that the absence of music in a business can produce negative effects.
 32-41% of respondents to this survey said they would react negatively or very negatively to silence in a business such as a retail store.

 It’s clearly important that the right music be played in your store to produce the best result.
 So how do you pick the right songs for your business?

 It’s very important to know your customers; but it’s just as important to know what kind of atmosphere you’re trying to establish.
-If your store is selling items made by local businesses, or if you’re going for a “hipster” vibe, it makes sense to play music from local or indie artists.
+If your retail store is selling items made by local businesses, or if you’re going for a “hipster” vibe, it makes sense to play music from local or indie artists.
 If you’re looking to create an upbeat atmosphere that resonates with teens, pop and hip-hop styles are more relevant.

-One study tested the difference in consumer spending in a wine store when classical music was being played verses pop music.
+One study tested the difference in consumer spending in a wine store when classical music was being played versus pop music.
 The study found that with the presence of classical music, customers chose more expensive bottles of wine, which resulted in greater overall sales for the wine store.
 Classical music coordinates perfectly with a wine store because of its inherent association with quality and sophistication.
 These are traits that you’d want to reflect in this kind of business.
 If you’re selling expensive, high-class products, classical music might make sense for your store.

-Rather than picking songs that you like, pick songs that compliment the atmosphere that you’re trying to reflect in your store.
+Rather than picking songs that you like, pick songs that compliment the atmosphere that you’re trying to reflect in your retail store.
 What if Starbucks played heavy metal?
 It just wouldn’t work.